 - New York State Assembly Internship Program - The Assembly Internship Program gives qualified students the chance to work in the New York State Assembly.

 - Senate Internships - This is not an exhaustive list, check individual websites as well.

 - The Smithsonian Associates (TSA) Internships - Interns are offered unique opportunities to learn about all aspects of educational programming for both adults and children.

-- U.S. Securities and Exchange Commission Summer Honors College Program - Students have the opportunity to work for ten weeks during the summer at the Commission's Washington, DC headquarters or in one of its 11 regional and district offices nationwide.
+- U.S. Securities and Exchange Commission Summer Honors College Program - 10-week summer opportunity to work at SEC's Washington, DC headquarters or in one of 11 regional and district offices nationwide.